SethRobertson/GitBestPractices/0main.md

 When attempting to find your lost commits, first make *sure* you will not lose any current work.
-You should commit or stash your current work before performing any recovery efforts which might destroy your current work.
+You should commit or stash your current work before performing any recovery efforts which might destroy your current work and perhaps take backups of it (see Backups below).
 After finding the commits you can reset, rebase, cherry-pick, merge, or otherwise do what is necessary to get the commit history and work tree you desire.

 There are three places where "lost" changes can be hiding.
 They might be in the reflog (`git log -g`), they might be in lost&found (`git fsck